 The minimum semester load for a full-time student is 12 semester hours (PLUS student minimum status is 10 hours); the maximum load is 20 hours.
 Students with less than a 3.0 cumulative GPA must petition to register for more than 17 hours.
-Full-time status is determined at the end of the add/drop period, after which point course withdrawals have no effect on full-time status.
+Full-time status is determined at the end of the add/drop period, after which time course withdrawals have no effect on full-time status with regard to charges for tuition and fees.
+Full-time status is required, however, for participation in a sport.
+Other areas of extra-curricular and co-curricular activities may also be impacted.